 Other names of type 2 diabetes are non-insulin-dependent or adult-onset diabetes.
 It more commonly occurs in children and teens as more young individuals are overweight.
-Around 90% of diabetics belong to this type.
+Around 90% to 95% of diabetics belong to this type.

 This type of diabetes is often milder than the first type.
 Still, it can lead to major health complications, particularly in the small blood vessels of nerves, kidneys, or eyes.
 This type also increases the risk of heart ailments.

 Treatment involves eating a balanced portion of the meal, keeping a healthy weight, and exercising.
 Also, sometimes anti-diabetic medicines are prescribed.

 Pregnancy generally leads to some sort of insulin resistance.
 If this resistance shapes into diabetes, it’s named gestational.
 It is usually spotted in the middle or late pregnancy.
 As a female’s blood glucose passes through her placenta to the baby, it’s mandatory to control gestational diabetes to protect the baby’s growth and development.

 Physicians report this type in around 2% to 10% of pregnancies.
 It generally fades away after birth.
 But up to 10% of females with gestational diabetes get type 2 weeks or even years afterwards.

 This type of diabetes is more of a risk for the baby as compared to the mother.
 An unusual weight gain can be seen in the baby before birth, or there can be breathing difficulty in the baby at birth, or later on, the mother can be at a greater risk of obesity and diabetes.
 The mother may require a cesarean section due to an exceedingly large baby.

 - Careful meal planning to obtain maximum nutrients without fats or calories.